ISISNeutronMuon/MDMC/doc/developer/how-to/benchmarks.rst

 ---------------------

-Benchmark functions are defined in ``benchmarks/benchmarks.py``. asv runs all functions in the benchmark folder with one of its accepted prefixes, listed `here <https://asv.readthedocs.io/en/latest/writing_benchmarks.html#benchmark-types>`_.
+Benchmark functions are defined in ``benchmarks/benchmarks.py``. asv runs all functions in the top level of the benchmark directory with one of its accepted prefixes, listed `here <https://asv.readthedocs.io/en/latest/writing_benchmarks.html#benchmark-types>`_.

-Different suites of benchmarks can be separated by making them methods of different classes.
+Different suites of benchmarks can be separated into classes.
-Each class can also include a ``setup`` method which is run before each benchmark.
+Each class includes benchmarks as methods, and can also include a ``setup`` method which is run before each benchmark.
-You can also define a set of parameters in the class to run benchmarks with.
+You can also define a list of parameters in the class to run benchmarks with.
 Parameters are passed as positional arguments to each benchmark function, as well as ``setup``.

 For more information on writing benchmarks, see the